julep-ai/library/Managing_Persistent_Sessions/README.md

-# Managing_Persistent_Sessions
+# Managing Persistent Sessions Workflow

-This directory contains the workflow for Managing_Persistent_Sessions.
+This directory contains the workflow for Managing Persistent Sessions.